NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Bear Hug (Werecreature).md

 * * *

 You hug your opponent.
 You make another claw Strike against the same target.
-If this Strike hits, the target is [[Conditions/Grabbed|Grabbed]] until the end of your next turn, unless you move or your target Escapes.
+If this Strike hits, the target is [[Conditions/Grabbed|Grabbed]] until the end of your next turn, unless you move or your target [[Actions/Escape|Escapes]].

 *Source: Pathfinder Howl of the Wild*
 *ORC*